-- 33. The Executive Secretary shall "without delay" verify that any vessel identified or reported in the context of this Multi-annual Program is on the ICCAT record of authorized vessels and not out of compliance with the provisions of paragraphs 24 and 25.
+- 32. The Executive Secretary shall "without delay" verify that any vessel identified or reported in the context of this Multi-annual Program is on the ICCAT record of authorized vessels and not out of compliance with the provisions of paragraphs 24 and 25.
 If a possible violation is detected, the Executive Secretary shall, without delay, notify the flag CPC.
-The flag CPC shall immediately investigate the situation and, if the vessel is fishing in relation with objects that could affect fish aggregation, including FADs, request the vessel to stop fishing and, if necessary, leave the area without delay.
-The flag CPC shall without delay report to the Executive Secretary the results of its investigation and the corresponding measures taken. - 34.
-The Executive Secretary shall report to the Compliance Committee at each annual meeting of the Commission on any issue related to identification of unauthorized vessels, the implementation of the VMS, the observer provisions and the results of the relevant investigation made by the flag CPCs concerned. - 35.
-The Executive Secretary shall propose to include any vessels identified in accordance with paragraph 32, or vessels for which the flag CPC has not carried out the required investigation in accordance with paragraph 33, on the provisional IUU list.
+The flag CPC shall immediately investigate the situation and, if the vessel is fishing in relation with objects that could affect fish aggregation, including FADs, during the time closure period referred to in paragraph 24, request the vessel to stop fishing.
+The flag CPC shall without delay report to the Executive Secretary the results of its investigation and the corresponding measures taken. - 33.
+The Executive Secretary shall report to the Compliance Committee at each annual meeting of the Commission on any issue related to identification of unauthorized vessels, the implementation of the VMS, the observer provisions and the results of the relevant investigation made by the flag CPCs concerned. - 34.
+The Executive Secretary shall propose to include any vessels for which the flag CPC has not carried out the required investigation in accordance with paragraph 32, on the provisional IUU list.